cabforum/cabforum.org/content/posts/2023/2023-07-20-2023-07-06-minutes-of-the-server-certificate-working-group.md

 - - F2F: not ready yet

 Iñigo: Sent out this morning.
 The validation SC minutes were also sent out this week.
 Will be approved in 2 weeks during the next call.
-And then published in the website.
+And then published on the website.

 ## Membership